GenerationSoftware/foundry-winner-calc/README.md

 > **WINDOWS INSTALLATION** If you are installing on windows, you may need to increase your max filepath setting on git ***before running forge install*** by running the following command as administrator: `git config --system core.longpaths true`

-## How to Calculation Winners for each Vault
+## How to Calculate Winners for each Vault

 > This script batches RPC queries for a given vault, so you'll need to run it for each vault that you want to check prizes for.

 ### Step 1

-Compile a list of potential winners that you want to check against a given prize pool and vault combo and save the info to a file in the following format:
+Compile a list of potential winners that you want to check against, a given prize pool and vault combo and save the info to a file in the following format:

 > example-input.json
 ```json